Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 itself.
 Second, a new provider could be created that includes malicious code by design, and existing packages could start using it.

-It can be noted that these risks are similar to Python package build backends, that are also downloaded dynamically during the install process and that execute arbitrary code throughout the build.
+It can be noted that these risks are similar to those for build backends, which are also downloaded dynamically during the install process and execute arbitrary code throughout the build.
 However, this risk does not apply to installing from wheels, and can be mitigated in environment with higher security expectations by disabling source builds, e.g. via `pip install --only-binary :all:`.